Learn Building Confidence With Stren...

 It’s easy to see how this process relates to that of addiction and recovery.
 In the case of addiction, the departure occurs when you decide to change your life.
 This initiation might occur in detox, rehab, or other forms of therapy.
 The return is the ongoing process of recovery.

-In strengths-based therapy, as in the hero’s journey, clients take an active role in their own lives.
+In strengths-based therapy, as in the hero’s journey, patients take an active role in their own lives.
 This process encourages you to develop compassion for your own struggles, and to look forward to a brighter future of your own design.
-For example, at the New England Recovery Center, clients engage in a “client-centered, strengths-based approach” intended to “motivate them for active participation.
-Cognitive-behavioral treatment provides clients the necessary tools for achieving and sustaining recovery.
-Concepts and skills learned during the initial stages of addiction treatment are continuously emphasized and practiced on a daily basis.”
+For example, at the New England Recovery Center, patients engage in a patient-centered, strengths-based approach intended to “motivate them for active participation."
+Cognitive-behavioral treatment provides patients the necessary tools for achieving and sustaining recovery.
+Concepts and skills learned during the initial stages of addiction treatment are continuously emphasized and practiced on a daily basis.

 Developing the Strength to Change

 When you trust yourself to make good decisions, you’re far better equipped to navigate difficult situations.
 Strength-based therapy offers you the emotional space you need to build healthier coping mechanisms, and to use them even when you encounter triggers.
-This strategy is a powerful way to build confidence and start working toward a better life.
+This strategy is a powerful way to build confidence and start working toward improving your quality of life.

-If this type of therapy feels right for you, you can learn more about the luxury rehabs that offer strengths-based treatment here.
+If this type of therapy feels right for you, you can explore rehabs that offer strengths-based treatment.

 Return to Resource Library